 In this section, we show that self-stabilizing leader election in complete graphs can be achieved under the weak fairness with the help of an eventually correct leader detector.
-The algorithm was originally given in [5].
-Every node has one bit memory which represents two states, being a leader or not.
+The algorithm was originally given in Ref.
+[10].
+Every node has one bit memory which represents two states, being a leader (L) or not (-).
 The leader detector gives each node an input true (T) or false (F) to indicate that whether there is a leader in the network.
 The detector may give wrong answers sometimes, but it will eventually return a correct answer permanently.
+A non-leader becomes a leader, when the leader detector signals the absence of a leader, and the responder is not a leader.
+When two leaders interact, the responder becomes a non-leader.
+Otherwise, no state change occurs.

-The algorithm is described by the three rewriting rules in Figure 1.
+The algorithm is described by the three interaction rules in Fig. 2.
 On the left hand side, the state and input of an initiator and a responder should be matched.
-The symbol "\" denotes that the input can always be matched.
+The symbol "" denotes that the input can always be matched.
 On the right hand side, the state of the two nodes would be updated by the rule.